Bloomsbury Home

 Description

-Using literary studies, performance studies and extensive material history, Valentina Finger highlights the rich complexity of mirrors and mirroring on the early modern stage.
-The case studies in this book traverse Tudor monarchs and imperial mirrors in Richard II and Macbeth, self-government and court politics in Edward I and Bussy D'Ambois, cosmetic mirrors as tableaus of feminine vanity in The Duchess of Malfi and The Devil's Charter as well as tricks and magic in The Alchemist and A Game at Chess.
-By assessing this range of Shakespearean drama and less-studied plays by Shakespeare's contemporaries Finger explores political history, imperial power, material and visual culture and gender.
-This book contributes to our understanding of broader cultural, social, political, religious and gender-related norms as debated in England around 1600.
-Connecting the mirror and the stage, Finger situates the former as a signifier and producer of early modern theatricality.
+Combining approaches from literary studies and performance studies with extensive research into material history, Valentina Finger highlights the rich complexity of mirrors and acts of mirroring on the early modern stage.
+The case studies in this book traverse myths of monarchs and imperial mirrors in Richard II and Macbeth, explore acts of exemplary self-government and court politics in Edward I and Bussy D'Ambois, constitute cosmetic mirrors as canvases for feminine self-authorship in The Duchess of Malfi and The Devil's Charter and illuminate the interplay of scientific knowledge, magic and trick glasses in The Alchemist and A Game at Chess.
+Within this range of Shakespearean drama and lesser-studied plays by Shakespeare's contemporaries, each chapter examines political and literary history, material and visual culture, as well as gender and power dynamics.
+Focusing on the roles of mirrors as props and tropes in the early modern playhouse, this book contributes to our understanding of broader cultural, social and religious norms as they were debated in England around 1600.

-The ebook editions of this book are available open access under a CC BY-NC-ND 4.0 licence on bloomsburycollections.com.
-Open access was funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).
+The ebook editions of this book are available open access under a CC BY-NC-ND 4.0 licence on bloomsburycollections.com Open access was funded by the SFB 1369 Vigilanzkulturen (CRC 1369 Cultures of Vigilance) at Ludwig-Maximilians-Universität Munich with resources provided by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).

 Table of Contents